 Grants may be submitted from an individual or more than one faculty member.
 We have had projects from colleagues in the same department, and have had a few from faculty working with colleagues in other departments.

-Faculty must be full-time or visiting
+Faculty must be full-time.

 Collaboration with library faculty is required.
 The role of the librarian will vary depending on the nature and scope of the project.